sjbylo/lab-ocp4/workshop/content/exercises/70-add-cloud-database.md

-Now, deprovision the production database.
+Now, de-provision the production database.

 First, the binding needs to be removed.
 This means removing the credentials and the secret.